Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Conclusion and outlook

 \section{Conclusion and outlook}

 We studied the interaction of a TLS with the electromagnetic field inside a semi-infinite one-dimensional waveguide within the MPS framework.
-In this system, multi-photon pulses can induce an atom-photon bound state.
-Our analysis for up to $n=3$ photons showed that, this way, it is possible to stabilize the emitter at a steady-state excitation exceeding that of an initially excited TLS decaying in vacuum significantly.
-In the system we considered, we found an increase of around 90 percent.
-This shows that multi-photon pulses are a versatile tool for the control of the atom-photon bound state and we conclude that the quantum optical preparation of an excited emitter via multi-photon pulses can be more efficent than the semiclassical preparation with an initially excited emitter due to the self-consistent treatment of quantum noise.
+In this system, multi-photon pulses can excite an atom-photon bound state.

+The effectiveness of the excitation scheme depends on the system parameters.
+In the regime of small delay times, the excitonic component of the bound state dominates and its excitation is most effective via the spontaneous emission of an initially excited emitter.
+In the strongly non-Markovian regime of large delay times, our analysis for up to four photons showed that via multi-photon pulses the emitter can be stabilized at a steady-state excitation exceeding that of an initially excited TLS decaying in the vacuum significantly.
+For the parameters we considered, we found an increase of 110\,\%.
+This shows that multi-photon pulses are a versatile tool for the excitation of the atom-photon bound state since they induce a stimulated emission process that can enhance the trapping probability in comparison to the spontaneous decay of an initially excited emitter, especially in the strongly non-Markovian regime.
+Thus, the findings suggest that it is possible to realize tailored trapping scenarios using pulse engineering which can be an important step on the path towards the implementation of effective quantum memory.